How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 - Discuss how good it is to have all your body parts functioning well.

-- As well as have the full set of all those body parts.
+- As well as have the complete set of all those body parts.

 - That's a suitable place to start the conversation about what people can do despite their disabilities, too.

-How to respond when kids ask what happened to this person:
+How to respond when kids ask what happened to that person:

 1. You can say that it might be the way they came to this world.